A complete Xingqiu guide

 Amber is used primarily with Nuke Xingqiu due to the sheer amount of pyro she applies with her burst.
 She is best used with Instructors due to the fact that she already won’t be dealing that much damage and can offer the elemental mastery with little opportunity cost.
 Equipping her with elegy for the end is your best option.

-Bennett has always been a mainstay for nuke teams, and Xingqiu is no exception.
-He’s the holder of Noblesse Oblige and the big atk giver.
-He is irreplaceable.
-Give Bennett the weapon with the highest base atk.
-Preferably Aquila Favonia or an extra Mistsplitter if you have it.
+Bennett has always been a staple for nuke teams, and Xingqiu is no exception.
+He’s the holder of Noblesse Oblige and offers an enormous Flat ATK buff to his team.
+Bennett is simply irreplaceable.
+Give Bennett the weapon with the highest Base ATK, preferably Aquila Favonia or Mistsplitter if you have it.

 Sucrose has also been a mainstay for reaction based team comps, and Xingqiu is also no exception.
 He takes high advantage of the ~100+ EM, and at C6 the 20% damage bonus.
 While holding Thrilling Tales of Dragon Slayers, Sucrose can boost Xingqiu even further.
 4 Viridescent Venerer set just adds to all the positives.